 - 1 clove garlic minced

-- 4-5 fresh basil leaves chiffonade (thinly sliced)
+- 4 to 5 fresh basil leaves chiffonade (thinly sliced)

 - salt to taste